-In this article, I aimed at highlighting some of the key areas that you have to consider when selecting a putter and introduced some of the lesser-known brands, and combined it with well-known brands that produce high-quality putters for under $100.
+I highlighted some key areas to consider when selecting a putter in this article.
+I also introduced some lesser-known brands and combined them with well-known brands that produce high-quality cheap putters.

-This article is not an exhaustive list of the best putters under $100 and we will update it in the future to expand on the selection.
+This article is not an exhaustive list of the best cheap putters, and we will update it in the future to expand on the selection.

 Enjoy putting well using a putter that suits your stroke and feel.
-This will lead you to putting lower scores on your scorecard.
+This will lead you to put lower scores on your scorecard.